yulonglim/tp/docs/UserGuide.md

 #### Sorting students : `sort`

 Unorganized student lists are a pain to see.
-This command allows to sort the student list according to either their name or grade.
+This command allows sorting of the student list according to either their name or grade.

 Format: `sort name||grade`

 * `sort name` reorders students according to their name.
 * `sort grade` reorders students according to their grade in descending order.
-* Sorting by grade requires a grading system being used in the TeachBook.
+* Sorting by grade requires a grading system to be in place in the TeachBook.

 <div markdown="block" class="alert alert-info">:information_source: **Info:**
 * When there is a currently selected class, `sort` will sort the entire student list of the class, not just the displayed student list.